publiccodenet/about/activities/member-relations/identify-potential-codebase.md

 ## Research replication of member codebases
 Identify which member codebases are currently being reused or being considered for reuse by other Foundation members, and/or their wider networks, in order to help support direct replication.

-## Research on use cases for Public Code
+## Research on use case archetypes for Public Code

 Identify which type of software and policy code initiatives most often run into problems with:
 * Excessive cost (eg. upward spiraling development and/or liscencing costs)